hexundev/gLib2DMod/README.md

 ## gLib2DExt

-Some functions to extend gLib2D, lets set a view matrix for scrolling and zooming.
+Some functions to extend gLib2D, lets you set a view matrix for scrolling and zooming.
+See sample02.
 Todo: Support perspective projection, better vertex handling and use different format for untextured.

 ## Changes to gLib2D